 Instructors: Your instructors are experienced and qualified teachers of English language.
 Most have been teaching for more than 10 years and many have taught English in other countries.
 All ESL faculty hold master’s degrees or higher in teaching English as a second language or a related field.

 ESL Calendar: The ESL Program at Capital operates on the semester system.
 The fall and spring semesters are each 16 weeks.
 Classes meet daily, Monday through Friday, for five hours each day (25 hours each week).
 The summer semester is 12 weeks long, also with five hours of class each day.
 Course are offered at four proficiency levels: elementary, intermediate, high-intermediate, and advanced.

 Previous English Study: You should have previous study of English before you come to Capital, at least two years in high school (secondary school) or a full year in university within the past five years.
 Students in Level 1 (Elementary) must be able to speak, understand, write, and read simple English sentences before coming to Capital.
 If you are not able to do this, you will be advised to find another program in which you can be successful.
 Please contact the ESL director if you have questions or concerns.

-See the ESL Student Handbook (link pdf) for more detailed information.
+See the ESL Student Handbook (PDF) for more detailed information.

 CurriculumNew students take the English Placement Test (EPT) and write a sample composition before they begin classes.
 The results of these tests and an oral interview determine which level in the program is the best placement.